PelleLille/hsl-docs/rcptto.rst

   :return: doesn't return, script is terminated

-.. function:: Reject([message])
+.. function:: Reject([reason])

   Reject the `RCPT TO` command (recipient) with a permanent (554) error.

-  :param string message: the reject message
+  :param string reason: the reject message
   :return: doesn't return, script is terminated

-.. function:: Defer([message])
+.. function:: Defer([reason])

   Defer the `RCPT TO` command (recipient) with a temporary (450) error.

-  :param string message: the defer message
+  :param string reason: the defer message
   :return: doesn't return, script is terminated

 .. function:: GetMailQueueMetric(options)